amithr/Blockchain-Tutorial/README.md

 ## How does it work? :sparkles:
 ### Summary
-- The application starts with a dashboard node, a logging node, and a frontend.
+- The application starts with a dashboard node, a logging node, and a React frontend.
 - Each user must then create a command node and mining nodes to have functional blockchain network.
-This can be done from the dashboard on the frontend.
+This can be done from the dashboard in the frontend.
 - Once a network is established, votes can be submitted to any one of the mining nodes and a blockchain will begin to be built.
+Votes can be be submitted via the dashboard.
 ### Components
-To understand how the application works, let's take a look at the roles played by all the active components in application.
+To better understand how the application works, let's take a look at the roles played by all the active components in the application.
 #### Frontend
 - Allows user to send request to dashboard node to initiate the creation of new networks (command nodes)
 - Allows user to send request to dashboard node to add mining nodes to the network
 - Receives and displays real-time telemetry regarding status of network nodes and the blockchain
+- Allows user to submit votes to blockchain network.
+(Will allow user to send links to voters in future.)
 #### Dashboard Node
 - Intermediary between the frontend and the numerous command and mining nodes
 - Creates single logging node on startup that receives all log messages